 Interred at Arlington National Cemetery: May 24, 2001

 How to locate: Walking south on Eisenhower Drive near the visitors center, you will pass McClellan Gate on your right, which is also the intersection with McClellan Drive.
 Keep walking south, passing York Drive.
 Take the next left onto Bradley drive.
-Pass approximately 5-6 trees, to the 18th row, then turn right, and walk past approximately 47 graves to the location.
+At the 4th large tree, which is at the 18th row, turn right, and walk past approximately 47 graves to the location.